Manhattan Beach Pier at sunset over the Pacific

 5. 5

-Honor at checkout
+Honor at the counter

 Glance-and-go redemption.
 No new POS, no new app, no register changes.